Taking Care of Your Retainer

 If you’re wearing separators, special care should be taken when flossing.
 Here are the steps you should follow:

-• Grab two pieces of floss.
+• Hold two pieces of floss.

 • Thread the two pieces of floss through the separator, and then wrap the floss strings around your first fingers.

-• Gently work the separator between your teeth, like you do with floss.
+• Gently work the separator between your teeth, as you would do with floss.
 After you have pushed the separator between the teeth, pull the floss out, making sure that you can see half of the separator above the point of contact between the teeth.
 Sometimes it is necessary to hold your fingers over the separator when you pull the floss out.